 Student essay handwritten a few days after the Kennedy assassination

-Handwritten student essay by Jerry R. Barner from November 26-27, 1963.
+Handwritten student essay by Jerry R. Barner from Noviembre 26-27, 1963.
 Barner was a student at Arlington State College (now the University of Texas at Arlington).
 His professor, Duane Keilstrup, gave his students a voluntary assignment, asking them to write down their thoughts in the days following President Kennedy's assassination.Barner writes that he believes that any person who becomes a leader will have to put up with people who don't like him and that these people may "justly or unjustly" rebel against his leadership.
 Barner questions if Oswald may have assassinated the president so that the "U.S. might change its policies toward Cuba, Red China, or Russia" but then he wonders if the assassination happened out of "blind hate."

 Student essay handwritten a few days after the Kennedy assassination